1994 Kupwara massacre

-Kupwara massacre refers to the killing of 27 civilians, including three policemen, by the Indian Army in Kupwara town, Jammu and Kashmir, on 27 January 1994.
+Kupwara massacre refers to the killing of 27 Kashmiri civilians, including three policemen, by the Indian Army in Kupwara town, Jammu and Kashmir, on 27 January 1994.
 The incident occurred a day after the local population observed a strike on Republic Day.
 The massacre is considered one of the darkest days in the history of Kupwara.

 Background

 On 25 January, the Punjab Regiment, part of the Indian Army, warned locals against observing a strike on Republic Day (26 January) and threatened dire consequences.
 Defying the warning, the people of Kupwara observed a complete shutdown on January 26.

 The Massacre

 At approximately 11:00 AM on 27 January 1994, as shopkeepers were beginning to open their businesses, soldiers posted on Road Opening Party (ROP) duty, including personnel from the 31 Medium Regiment, opened fire from all the directions.
 Among the dead were traders, government employees, police personnel, and civilians.
 Witnesses described horrifying scenes of bloodshed and chaos.
 A forest guard, Ghulam Muhammad Mir, was killed after being mistaken for a policeman due to his khaki uniform.
 Survivors reported that soldiers prevented anyone from assisting the injured, even as some victims succumbed to their injuries in front of their loved ones.
 Another survivor noted that the soldiers appeared to be avenging the Republic Day strike and deliberately targeted civilians.